saichandrareddy1/FaceEmotionRecognition/README.md

 If you see any Vulnerability in code or while runnig time please push me a request or inform on ISSUES

+## LICENSE

+This repo is under GPL license if need to know more please check LICENSE.md